 So, one of the photos is of the Futuro, but what is the other I hear you asking and why display it here; this is a website about the Futuro House after all?
 The second photo is actually of a work by Mariko Mori titled "The Oneness Aliens" that was displayed at the MUDAM exhibition at the same time as the Futuro and Mori's "aliens" actually found their way into a photo with the Futuro House.

-I found this photo a long time ago and I now have no idea where it came from.
-If you know the origin of this photo please let me know so I can provide proper attribution.
-Thanks.
+We came across the photo above a long time ago and we now have no idea where it came from.
+If you know the origin of this photo please let us know so we can provide proper attribution.